ViniCBrito/pi-ml-warehouse-vinicius/README.md

 ```

 For full operation, it is necessary to have the [Gandalf](https://github.com/Grupo9-ITBootcampMeli/pi-ml-gandalf) and the [Products](https://github.com/Grupo9-ITBootcampMeli/pi-ml-products) services running with their default ports, hostnames in the same network.
+Also, Warehouse service is required for full operation of the [Cart](https://github.com/Grupo9-ITBootcampMeli/pi-ml-cart) service.

 ## Authors
 - [Amanda Zara](https://github.com/azfernandes)